-In order to test the timer cards it is necessary to remove the card which supplies the input to the timer and to place the timer card in a card adapter.
+In order to test the time cards it is necessary to remove the card previous to the timer (see Table I) and to place the timer card in a card adapter.
 The card adapter allows access to the input and output of the timer if they are not brought out on test points.
 The timer test circuit is shown in Fig. 6.
 Opening the normally closed contact causes the output to step up to +15 VDC after the pickup delay of the timer.
-To increase the pickup time turn the upper potentiometer on the timer card clockwise; to decrease the timedelay setting of card, turn the upper potentiometer counterclockwise.
+To increase the pickup time turn the upper potentiometer on the timer card clockwise; to decrease the time turn it counterclockwise.
+Closing the contact causes the timer output to drop out after the reset time-delay setting of card.
 If the timer card is provided with a variable reset delay, it can be adjusted by the lower potentiometer on the timer card (clockwise increases reset time).